What is cancer?

 The inner layer called the subcutis (subcutaneous tissue)

-The epidermis is made of flat cells called squamous cells.
-Round basal cells are under
+The top of the epidermis is made of flat cells called squamous cells.
+Round basal

-the squamous cells.
-The lower part of the epidermis also has pigment-producing cells
+cells are under the squamous cells.
+The lower part of the epidermis also has pigment-making

 The dermis has blood vessels, lymphatic vessels, hair follicles, and glands.
 Some

-of these glands make sweat, which helps keep the body cool.
+of these glands make sweat.
+This helps keep the body cool.
 Other glands make sebum.